G3-Criteria and Applications: Introduction

 The main goal of this article is to give manageable sufficient, geometric conditions for the $G3$-property of lci and smooth subvarieties --this suffices for numerous situations--, and to present a variety of applications.
 The key notion used in here is the mobility of $\YY$ in $\XX$; it allows deducing the G3- from the G2-property.
 The mobility feature is already present in works of B\u{a}descu~\cite{bad}, Chow~\cite{chow}, Debarre~\cite{dbar-mumford}, Voisin~\cite{voisin-coniv}; the connection between mobility (of curves) and pseudo-effectiveness (of line bundles) is the main topic of~\cite{bdpp}.

+The article is structured as follows: first we recall relevant background, then analyse several mobility conditions for families $\cY$ of subvarieties $\YY\subset\XX$.
+In analogy to the case of group actions, the fibres of $\cY\to\XX$ are called isotropy spaces; they parametrize pointed deformations within the family.
+It turns out that the irreducibility of the general isotropy space plays an important role; this property is automatic for almost homogeneous varieties and it is frequently satisfied for simply connected $\XX$ (cf. Proposition~\ref{prop:irr-fibre}).

-This article is structured as follows: we briefly recall the relevant background, then we introduce and study several (strong, very) mobility and generating properties of subvarieties.
-The first main result --see Theorem~\ref{thm:g3}-- generalizes a classical result of Chow~\cite{chow}: briefly, if $\YY$ intersects all divisors of $\XX$ and is strongly/very movable, then it has the G3-property.
-Its proof yields a positive answer to a question raised by Debarre~\cite[Conjecture 2.9]{dbar-mumford}:
+The first main result --Theorem~\ref{thm:g3}-- generalizes a classical result of Chow~\cite{chow}: briefly, if $\YY$ intersects all effective divisors of $\XX$ and moves sufficiently within a family with irreducible general isotropy, then it has the G3-property.
+Let us mention two applications.
+The latter is a positive answer to a question raised by Debarre~\cite[Conjecture 2.9]{dbar-mumford}.